napari/napari/docs/plugins/npe2_getting_started.md

 `napari-plugin-engine` will continue to work, but we recommend migrating to `npe2` eventually.

-For more on migrating an existing plugins see the [](npe2-migration-guide).
+For more on migrating an existing plugin see the [](npe2-migration-guide).
 ```

 This guide will walk you through the steps required to write a napari plugin